We'll go to audio sound night number 19 and in order.

 And welcome back.

-Ladies and gentlemen, I have a question, a question I think only I, and although others may have asked, I don't know.
+Ladies and gentlemen, I have a question, a question I think only I, although others may have asked, I don't know.

 Since I don't listen to others, they may have asked, and I don't know.

-But I know I haven't asked it, and until I ask it, just like until I say it, it hasn't really been asked, it hasn't really been said.
+And until I ask it, just like until I say it, it hasn't really been asked.

 Last week, they got us all ramped up on a new terror threat.

-The drudge report was filled with headlines throughout the weekend.
+The Drudge Report was filled with headlines throughout the weekend.

 Five European airports.

-Americans are to be very careful about wherever they go, because there's a new wave of terrorism set to strike, and it might be from Obama.
+Americans are to be very careful about wherever they go because there's a new wave of terrorism set to strike and it might be from Obama.

-Now it just happens to be a month prior to an election where the Democrats, according to polling data, are going to get shellacked.
+Now, it just happens to be a month prior to an election where the Democrats, according to polling data, are going to get shellacked.

-So the question, ladies and gentlemen, why is nobody accusing the Obama regime of using the war on terror or terrorism alerts for political gain right before an election.
+So the question, ladies and gentlemen, why is nobody accusing the Obama regime of using the war on terror or terrorism alerts for political gain right before an election?

-All the frightened people about Democrats and why were people to be frightened?
+And why were people to be frightened?

 Because Democrats don't take defense of the country seriously.